Holidoit Logo

 1. Visit to the Borromean Islands (by ferry from Stresa)

-This small lake is a stone's throw from Lake Maggiore, and its clear waters, among the cleanest in the Alps, are a favorite destination for water sports enthusiasts.
-The small town of the same name that is mirrored on its shores is a beautiful hamlet characterized by stone houses leaning against each other.
-The symbol of the town is the centuries-old elm tree that dominates the central square.
+This small lake is a stone's throw from Lake Maggiore and its clear waters, among the cleanest in the Alps, are a favorite destination for water sports enthusiasts.
+The town of the same name that is mirrored on its shores è a beautiful hamlet characterized by stone houses leaning against each other.
+Symbol of the town è the centuries-old elm tree that dominates the central square.

 The small village of Mergozzo